Nuclear/PET Board of Directors & Sponsoring Organizations - IAC

 American Society of Nuclear Cardiology (ASNC)

 Scott D. Jerome, DO, FACC, FASNC, FSCCT serves on the IAC Nuclear/PET Board of Directors as a representative of the American Society of Nuclear Cardiology (ASNC).
-Upon receiving his medical degree with honors from the West Virginia School of Osteopathic Medicine, Dr. Jerome completed his residency at Sinai Hospital in Baltimore and his cardiology fellowship at Wayne State University in Detroit.
-Today, Dr. Jerome is Director of Ambulatory Services and Outreach of the Division of Cardiovascular Medicine at the University of Maryland.
-He is an Assistant Professor at the University of Maryland School of Medicine.
-In addition to ASNC, Dr. Jerome is a fellow of the American College of Cardiology (ACC) and the Society of Cardiovascular Computed Tomography (SCCT).
-He has co-authored numerous publications and abstracts, and is actively involved in nuclear imaging research.
+Upon receiving his medical degree with honors from the West Virginia School of Osteopathic Medicine, Dr. Jerome completed his medicine residency at Sinai Hospital in Baltimore and his cardiology fellowship at Wayne State University in Detroit.
+Dr. Jerome is the Director of Ambulatory Services and Outreach of the Division of Cardiovascular Medicine and the Director of Sports Cardiology at the University of Maryland School of Medicine.
+He is also a full-time faculty member at the University of Maryland School of Medicine.
+Dr. Jerome is a fellow of ASNC, the American College of Cardiology (ACC), and the Society of Cardiovascular Computed Tomography (SCCT).
+He has authored and co-authored numerous publications and is actively involved in all aspects of cardiac imaging.
+He is also engaged in informatics integration.

 American Society of Radiologic Technologists (ASRT)